Medical Office Management Associate Degree

 What Is the Job Market Like?

-The U.S. Bureau of Labor Statistics (BLS) reported that office management jobs were expected to increase 11% between 2008 and 2018, which was an average speed (www.bls.gov).
-The BLS noted that office management careers were in demand, which has led to higher levels of competition.
+The U.S. Bureau of Labor Statistics (BLS) reported that jobs for medical and health services managers were expected to increase 17% between 2014 and 2024.
+The BLS noted that medical and health services management careers were in demand, which has led to higher levels of competition.
 Earning your degree and holding leadership experience can set you apart when applying for a position.

 How Much Does This Job Pay?